 - 3. The Administrative Director may authorize a review of a trial court's authorization to accept credit card payments at any time, consistent with Government Code section 6159. - 4.
-Government Code section 6159(i) allows trial courts to deduct the merchant card fees2 cost of accepting credit or debit cards from collections paid by credit or debit card prior to such collections' statutory distribution to the extent not recovered from the cardholder pursuant to Government Code section 6159(h).
-If approved by the Judicial Council per
+Government Code section 6159(i) allows trial courts to deduct the merchant card fees2 cost of accepting credit or debit cards from collections paid by credit or debit card before

-2 Gov. Code, § 6159(i): "Fees or discounts provided for under [Government Code section 6159(d)(3) (commonly referred to as "merchant card fees")] shall be deducted or accounted for prior to any statutory or other distribution of funds received from the card issuer, funds processor, or draft purchaser to the extent not recovered from the cardholder or accountholder pursuant to subdivision (h)."
+$^{^{2}}$ Gov. Code, § 6159(i): "Fees or discounts provided for under [Government Code section 6159(d)(3) (commonly referred to as "merchant card fees")] shall be deducted or accounted for before any statutory or other distribution of funds received from the card issuer, funds processor, or draft purchaser to the extent not recovered from the cardholder or accountholder pursuant to subdivision (h)."